martinmoene/lest/README.md

 &emsp;}
 }

 In it, stream the constituent parts of the type via lest's `to_string()` conversion functions.
-See [this example](examples/07-udt.cpp) for complete code.

 Variants of lest